StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 I took the code for creating the cross validation strategy from this [discussion](https://www.kaggle.com/c/lish-moa/discussion/195195).
 It is using Drug and MultiLabel stratification strategy and the reasons are the following:

-* Drug stratification - The distribution of sampled drugs is not the same so some drugs appear a lot more frequently than other drugs.
+* _Drug stratification_ - The distribution of sampled drugs is not the same so some drugs appear a lot more frequently than other drugs.
 Those drugs that appear very frequently are also expected to be frequent in the test dataset so they are not assigned to their own fold while drugs that are rare belong to the same fold.
+This means that we will evaluate the performance of the model on seen and unseen drugs which will be also the case when the model will be ran on the private dataset.
-* MultiLabel stratification - As we said earlier this is multi-label classification problem where some MoAs are a lot more activated than others.
+* _MultiLabel stratification_ - As we said earlier this is multi-label classification problem where some MoAs are a lot more activated than others.
 For example the MoA _nfkb_inhibitor_ is activated 832 times while the MoA _erbb2_inhibitor_ is activated only once in the training data.
 While creating the fold data, we need to try to achieve equal activation distribution of each MoA class in every fold.
 If we are using 5 folds there should be roughly _832/5_ samples where _nfkb_inhibitor_ is active in every fold.
 This is achievable by using the MultilabelStratifiedKFold class from the [iterative-stratification project]((https://github.com/trent-b/iterative-stratification)).

+With setting up the cross-validation strategy this way, we are hoping that we are mimicking the private test set as best as possible.

 ### Data preprocessing

 In my solution I didn't use very much data preprocessing.
-Before training the model I only scaled the data using QuantileNormalization or RankGaus scalers in order to help the neural network to learn easier.
+Before training the model I only scaled the data using QuantileNormalization or RankGaus scalers in order to help the neural network learn easier.
 A lot of people on this competition used PCA as additional features to the model but I stayed away from it.

 What I found challenging here is the decision for which part of the available data to fit to the scaler and which part of the data to just transform it.
 I assume that the correct way _by the book_ is to fit the training data and then to just transform the test data.
 In this way we are not leaking any information from the test data to the train data.
 I used this way of scaling.

-Another way that I think is specific to online data science competition where we know the test features is to scale the data with all the available data (combining the train and test features).
+Another way that I think is specific to online data science competition, where we know the test features, is to scale the data with all the available data (combining the train and test features).
 Sometimes this process can lead to better results since for every sample in the train data there is a little bit of information about the test data.
 But this process is risky because we won't know how the models will behave on new unseen data and we can lose some value of the generalization property.

 ### Training a model - level one